 Later on, the currency was introduced and the coins used for trade had some symbols and text representing which country they were used for.
 By this era, people even started using symbols and texts to represent their shops but they were basic symbols just to show the purpose of the store.
 Like, for example, for wine shops, there would be a drawing of a bottle and for fruit stores, there would be a drawing of some fruits.
 They weren’t very creative with their symbols and logos.
 It was just to serve their basic purpose of representation.

 In the mid-1600s, people started printing newspapers and the concept of branding was introduced and this became a huge phenomenon for stores because some stores would use that newspaper to advertise their store and attract a lot of fascinated customers using drawings and symbols and beat the other stores to it.
 They also started to make their logos a bit more unique than each other so customers would know the difference.

-By the early-1800s, color printing became a common site and it was used on products and for advertisements of various stores and so many stores had colored logos and symbols to make their store distinct from each other.
+By the early-1800s, colour printing became a common sight and it was used on products and for advertisements of various stores and so many stores had coloured logos and symbols to make their store distinct from each other.
 The idea of custom logos and creative logos came into use a lot more than in the mid-1600s.

 In 1885, the first-ever Coca Cola logo was designed by Frank Mason Robinson symbolizing the beginning of a new era for logos.

 In the early 1900s, logos were pretty common around the world and were being used in currencies, stores and even flags and more.
 In 1914, Pierre de Coubertin designed the Olympic logo and changed many peoples opinions about logos.
 He gave logos a deeper meaning and changed everyone’s way of thinking of logos by showing that logos aren’t just used commercially but can hold deeper cultural significance.